Updated January 15, 2021

 Regulatory Authority: 24 CFR §§ 982.405(a), 983.103(d)

-SC Housing actions: Once normal operations have resumed, SC Housing will schedule and provide written notice to participants and landlords of the required inspections.
+SC Housing actions: SC Housing will require the landlord to sign and return the owner certification form that the owner has no reasonable basis to have knowledge that life-threatening conditions exist in unit or units in question instead of conducting an annual inspection.
+Beginning July 1, 2021, SC Housing will schedule and provide written notice to participants and landlords of the required inspections.
 Both parties are reminded of their requirement to continue to maintain the unit in accordance with HQS requirements.

 HQS Interim Inspections (Also called Special Inspections)